James Morosini

-James Morosini (born July 5, 1990) is an American actor and filmmaker.
-He is best known for writing, directing, and starring in I Love My Dad, which Morosini based on his own experiences.
-Morosini is also known for his roles in The Sex Lives of College Girls, Loosely Exactly Nicole, Foursome, and others.
+James Morosini (born 1989 or 1990) is an American actor and filmmaker.

+Early life and career

 Morosini was born and raised in Tampa, Florida, the son of Deborah Morosini and Claudio Lichtenthal, a ski instructor.
+His father is a Jewish emigrant from Argentina.
 His maternal aunt was actress Dana Reeve.
 He earned a bachelor's degree from the USC School of Cinematic Arts.

+In 2022, Morosini wrote, directed and starred in I Love My Dad, which he based on his own experiences.
+He starred in It's What's Inside, which premiered at the 2024 Sundance Film Festival.
+In July 2024, it was announced that Morosini had written and would direct the psychological horror film, Mommy's Home for Lionsgate Films.